Axway/open-banking-docs/content/en/docs/Validation/openid-certification.md

 * On the Open ID platform <https://www.certification.openid.net>.
 You must have an account to login.
 * On your local test platform that you can deploy by following these instructions: <https://gitlab.com/openid/conformance-suite/-/wikis/Developers/Build-&-Run>.

-You should be able to create and run new test plans.
+Then, you should be able to create and run new test plans.

 ![Conformance Suite : Create Plan](/Images/conformance-suite/create-plan.png)